mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * Don’t solve all the problem
  * Will your output produce meaningful outcomes
  * Master the art of saying no. This will give you more time to focus on the strategic high value initiatives
+ * Curiosity and a genuine desire to learn about a problem space is vital to produce good solutions and meaningful software.
+In that you can produce elegant and beautiful software but if it provides no value or misses the point then it is utterly useless

 ### Reduce the cost of software